 Primaries have been identified as a factor that can exacerbate political polarization by giving ideologically extreme partisans greater say in the nomination process.
 In this paper, I demonstrate how primaries can also drive moderates in office to adopt extreme positions, leading to further polarization.
-This happens as strategic incumbents move away from the center to hurt their appeal to the median voter.
-Thus, primaries can contribute to the observed proliferation of ideological extremists in contemporary politics in three ways: encouraging extremists to run for office, primary voters to support them, and elected moderates to become more extreme.
+Thus, primaries can contribute to the observed proliferation of ideological extremists in contemporary politics in three ways: encouraging extremists to run for office, primary voters to support them, and incumbent moderates to adopt more extreme positions.